tomcharnock/IMNN/README.md

 train_F, test_F, F_arr, W, b = n.train(train_data, n_epochs, test_data = test_data)
 ```

-A custom architecture can also be used as an input to a fully-connected artificial neural network by supplying `parameters['hidden layers'] = [size_of_first_layer, size_of_second_layer, etc.]`. `parameters['number of inputs']` still needs to be the size of the output of the flatten custom tensor.
+A custom architecture can also be used as an input to a fully-connected artificial neural network by supplying `parameters['hidden layers'] = [size_of_first_layer, size_of_second_layer, etc.]`. `parameters['number of inputs']` still needs to be the size of the output of the flatten custom network.